 RED CENTER / ULURU (CENTRAL AUSTRALIA)

 Central Australia is a relentless outback region in the Northern Territory.
-Also known as the Red Centre, its vast terrain consists of dusty red desert, mountain ranges and canyon gorges home, to Cockatoos and Kangaroos.
+Also known as the Red Centre, its vast terrain consists of dusty red deserts, mountain ranges and canyon gorges home, to Cockatoos and Kangaroos.

 PENGUIN PARADE | PHILLIP ISLAND